-‘Enough is enough’: Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake
+‘Enough is enough’: Seattle Mariners, Sounders join teams refusing to play to protest police shooting of Jacob Blake

 “Silence is violence.
 This fight is so much bigger than sports,” Morris wrote.

 “Disturbing times, not in the mood to play.
-Human rights are bigger than sports,” Frei wrote.
+Human rights are bigger than sports,” Frei tweeted.

 News of the Milwaukee Bucks’ decision began to spread during the middle of the Seahawks’ mock game at CenturyLink Field on Wednesday afternoon.
 Seahawks cornerback Shaquill Griffin said he first got word when he returned to the locker room after the scrimmage and found a text message from his father.